 I wallow in my self-pity long enough to make myself feel better, and then I dust myself off and get back on track.

-Over the years these episodes area significantly reduced because I’ve done the work and continue to do the work of determining why I feel the need to be impulsive and spend money.
+Over the years these episodes are significantly reduced because I’ve done the work and continue to do the work of determining why I feel the need to be impulsive and spend money.

-In the moment I get to think, dissect and make choices which brings me to my next point.
+In the moment I get to think, dissect and make choices which bring me to my next point.

 4. A No Spend Challenge Takes Away The Opportunity For You To Choose For Yourself

 If you’re in one of these zero spending challenges your being forced to put off the decision-making for a later time.
 But what I know for sure is how powerful decision making is when it’s done in the moment, when you’re staring down the barrel of the spending gun.
 That’s when you get to be your most powerful because you get to decide what you’re going to do.

 Are you going to stick to your spending plan or are you going to let your emotions get the best of you?